ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

 ## Tune your Proxmox VE system's `sysctl` files to improve performance

 You can get performance improvements in your Proxmox VE system just by setting some parameters in `sysctl` configuration files.
-Remember that you did something like this for hardening the TCP/IP stack back in the [**G012** chapter](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).
+Remember that you did something like this for hardening the TCP/IP stack back in the [chapter **G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).

 The changes explained in the following sections are focused on improving the performance of your system on different concerns.
 For the sake of clarity, each concern will have its own `sysctl` file with their own particular parameter set.
 This is to avoid two problems: having the same parameter defined twice on different configuration files, and worrying about the order in which the parameters are being read (`sysctl` only keeps the last value read for each parameter).